felipegutierrez/coffee-machine/README.md

 # coffee-machine

-This is a project to practive Scala with Akka.
+This is a project to practice Scala with Akka.
 It is based on activator-akka-scala-seed.

 The package [sequential](src/main/scala/com/sequential/) has the class [CoffeeMachineSeq.scala](src/main/scala/com/sequential/CoffeeMachineSeq.scala).
 This class represents a sequential steps to make a Cappuccino.